CabbieOO7’s Toyota Prius Hybrid Active Review

 It comes with a rear parking camera, which comes in great quality and is perfect for those little tight spots.

 USBs and the 12V

 For some reason, it’s right near the armrest and you really need long cables.
-I suggest to invest in a 3 metre cable for all your tech needs.
+I suggest investing in a 3-meter cable for all your tech needs.
 It will make life a lot easier, trust me.

 I drove this car for a week on the Uber platform and overall I’d say it’s a great car.
 You’re definitely getting this PCO car for its fuel efficiency and the boot space, you’re not really getting it for personal comfort.

 What do you think of the Toyota Prius Hybrid Active?
-Myself and the Otto team would love to hear from you.
+I and the Otto Team would love to hear from you.
 Join the debate on our Facebook page.
 We appreciate all your opinions, good or bad.
 Please note the 2019 version of the Toyota Prius Hybrid Active is now available to pre-order and has a new design and interior.

 £100 Cashback Special Offer

 As Otto Car’s Official Youtube Partner, I can offer you £100 Cashback on any new 19 plates with Otto Car’s popular Rent 2 Buy scheme.
 Beat the ULEZ charges this April and upgrade your PCO car.
 There’s no credit check and no balloon payment.